Diving in Mozambique

 The underwater fauna and flora of Mozambique

-Tourism in Mozambique: organized or personal trip?
+Tourism in Mozambique: organised trip or independent travel?

-- You will need to plan about 2500-3000€ to spend 10 days diving in Mozambique in all inclusive.
-That’s a lot of money.
-I didn’t do the calculation to know if it was more profitable than organizing it alone,
+- You will need to plan around €2,500-3,000 to spend 10 days diving in Mozambique on an all-inclusive trip.
+That is a lot of money.
+I didn’t do the calculation to know whether it was more cost-effective than organising it yourself,

-“With the plane, you see another facet of the Quirimbas: all the private islands welcoming rich Europeans, most often on honeymoon, tiny islands that have overall only a luxury hotel, heavenly beaches and often a diving club … with, of course, a small runway for the plane to land.
-This is what I took to go to Ibo and, if on the way there he dropped me off first, on the way back we went around all these small islands to leave the people and bring me back to Pemba last “
+“By plane, you see another side of the Quirimbas: all the private islands welcoming wealthy Europeans, most often on honeymoon, tiny islands that generally have only one luxury hotel, heavenly beaches and often a diving centre… with, of course, a small runway for the plane to land.
+That is what I took to go to Ibo and, although the pilot dropped me off first on the way there, on the way back we went around all these small islands to drop people off and bring me back to Pemba last.”

 If you like the African atmosphere, you should have a look at the things to do on the island of Mayotte, a pearl of the Indian Ocean.

-I wish you a good trip,
+I wish you a wonderful trip,

 Sylvain